Fourier-Mukai and autoduality for compactified Jacobians. I: The Picard scheme of the universal fine compactified Jacobians

 \section{The Picard scheme of the universal fine compactified Jacobians}

-The aim of this section is to discuss the properties of the Picard scheme of the universal fine compactified Jacobians $u:\ov{J}_{\X}(\un q)\to \Spec R_X$, introduced in Section \ref{S:univ-Jac}.
-Following \cite[Chap.
-9, Sec.
-2]{FGA} and \cite[Sec.
-8.1]{BLR}, we define the \emph{relative Picard functor} $\Pic_u$ as the fppf-sheaf associated to the controvariant Picard functor
+The aim of this section is to discuss the properties of the Picard scheme of the universal fine compactified Jacobians $u:\ov{J}_{\X}(\un q)\to \Spec R_X$, introduced in \S \ref{S:univ-Jac}.
+Following \cite[Sec.
+9.2]{FGA} and \cite[Sec.
+8.1]{BLR}, we define the \emph{relative Picard functor} $\Pic_u$ as the fppf-sheaf associated to the contravariant Picard functor

-where ${\rm Sch}/R_X$ is the category of schemes over $\Spec R_X$, ${\rm Grps}$ is the category of abelian groups and $\mathcal Pic$ denotes the Picard group as defined in \ref{N:Pic-field}.
+where ${\rm Sch}/R_X$ is the category of schemes over $\Spec R_X$, ${\rm Grps}$ is the category of abelian groups and $\mathcal Pic$ denotes the Picard group as defined in \S\ref{N:Pic-field}.

-Following \cite[Chap.
-9, Sec.
-5, 6]{FGA} and \cite[Sec.
+Following \cite[Sec.
+9.5 and 9.6]{FGA} and \cite[Sec.
 8.4]{BLR}, we consider the two subfunctors of the relative Picard functor